Denver44/Styled-Component-V5-tutorial/README.md

 - Special dialect of JS (its not HTML!)
 - Browsers don't understand JSX code!
 We write JSX then run tools to turn it into normal JS.
 - Very Similar in form and Functions o HTML with a couple differences.

+# Props

+- System for passing data from a parent component to a child component
+- Goal is to customize or configure a child component

+# IMP

+- we can pass one component to another component also.
+- <ApprovalCard> <CommentDetail author="Alex" content="I like the subject" > </ApprovalCard>
+- we can destructure this in the same way we destructure the props.

+# Rules of CLass Components

+- Must be a Javascript Class
+- Must extend (Subclass) React.Component
+- Must define a 'render' method that returns some amount of JSX

+# RUles of State

+- Only usable with class components
+- you will confuse props with state
+- State is a JS Objects that contains data relevant to a component
+- Updating state on a component causes the component to (almost) instantly re-render
+- state must be initialized when a component is created.
+- state can only be updated using the function 'setState' // IMPORTANT